-- 3. UCITS authorised in accordance with Directive 2009/65/EC and alternative investment funds managed by alternative investment fund managers authorised or registered in accordance with Directive 2011/61/EU shall be considered distinct entities and treated separately when applying the thresholds referred to in paragraph 1 where the following conditions are met: - (a) the funds are distinct segregated pools of assets for the purposes of the fund's insolvency or bankruptcy; - (b) the segregated pools of assets are not collateralised, guaranteed or otherwise financially supported by other investment funds or their managers.
+- 3. UCITS authorised in accordance with Directive 2009/65/EC, alternative investment funds and investment firms authorised in accordance with Directive 2004/39/EC where acting as portfolio managers shall be considered distinct entities and treated separately when applying the thresholds referred to in paragraph 1 where the following conditions are met: - (a) the funds are distinct segregated pools of assets for the purposes of the fund's insolvency or bankruptcy; - (b) the segregated pools of assets are not collateralised, guaranteed or otherwise financially supported by other investment funds or their managers.